Backup Management

 Upon saving, visilo will validate that the MariaDB passwords work.
 If the passwords fail, ensure that you are entering the correct ones.
 If the passwords are unknown, you must perform the password recovery and reset procedure described in the section Changing the MariaDB Password on SL1 Appliances.

-1. Execute the following commands to restart SL1 and the database:
+1. Execute the following command to restart SL1 and the database:

 siloctl start --full